Tamirlv/user-managment/README.md

 - Lambda function updates the given name (first name) in Cognito and DynamoDB.
 - Authorized by API Gateway, requiring a token in the headers.
 - Request Parameters:
-1. Token in the headers
+1. Token in the headers (under Authorization key)
 2. given_name

 Example: